jhelovuo/RustDDS/README.md

 The [ros2-client](https://crates.io/crates/ros2-client) is recommended for talking to ROS components.
 The `ros2` module within RustDDS should not be used anymore.

+## Version 0.10.0
+The `DeserializerAdpter` interface for attaching serialization formats to RTPS was extended to support deserialization with a "seed" value.
+This allows the deserialization process to input other run-time data besides the incoming byte stream.

 ## Version 0.9.2
 * Redesign internal caching to resolve bugs in connecting.